crazoter/My-Docs/docs/manga_reviews.md

 <TabItem value="a">

-#### The Stereotypical Life of a Reincarnated Lady (Romcom) (7/10 (-2))
+#### The Stereotypical Life of a Reincarnated Lady (Romcom) (5/10 (-2))

 * **Synopsis**: Woman reincarnates as noble lady
 * **Genre**: romcom, manhwa
 * **Release rate:** Weekly
 * **Read until**: Ch 36
 * **Should you read it**: I wouldn't really recommend it.
 So why is this manhwa on this list?
 I don't know.
-I just couldn't stop reading it to the end.
+I just couldn't stop reading it.
 It's not a *terrible* manhwa per se, but if you were to ask me what I liked about it, I wouldn't be able to give you an answer.

 </TabItem>